 So, it comes back to what work you and your team are able to put in.

 What AutismBC can do:

-We can host a community workshop with a team member like one of our Regional Coordinators, or Jake, one of our autistic staff members to provide his perspective on how you can provide accommodations.
+- We can host a community workshop with a team member, such as one of our Regional Coordinators, to learn their perspective on how you can provide accommodations.

-We could co-host an AutismBC Goes Event — These are community events where we give a training to your team and then we bring people from the autism community for a visit.
-This would likely need to be after December 2021 as we are not supporting in-person events yet but we are slowly reopening.
+- We could co-host an AutismBC Goes Event — These are community events where we give training to your team and then we bring people from the autism community for a visit.

 Here are some resources or examples you could take a look at: